 You can buy shares or funds from different providers, but for the cheapest offers you'll want to do it through a website, often called a platform.

 It's actually a two-stage process.
 First you need to pick which platform to buy your shares or funds from, then you need to decide what investments to buy.

 It's like buying bread in a supermarket.
-You first need to pick where you want to buy the bread (decide which platform to use), then choose what bread you want to buy from there (your shares or funds).
+You first need to pick where you want to buy the bread (decide which platform to use), then choose which bread you want to buy (your shares or funds).

 As a rule, you'll be charged for using the platform and buying the investment.
 To stretch the analogy somewhat, imagine each supermarket charges a different price for its shopping bags.

-Some supermarket bags are cheaper than others, but the ones that have the most expensive bags may be the ones that sell bread the cheapest.
+Some supermarket bags are cheaper than others, but the ones that have the most expensive bags may sell the cheapest bread.
 So it's a combination of the two factors that needs to be taken into consideration.